Population proportion

-In statistics, a population proportion, generally denoted by $P$ or the Greek letter $\pi$, is a parameter that describes a percentage value associated with a population.
-For example, the 2010 United States Census showed that 83.7% of the American population was identified as not being Hispanic or Latino; the value of .837 is a population proportion.
+In statistics a population proportion, generally denoted by $P$ or the Greek letter $\pi$, is a parameter that describes a percentage value associated with a population.
+A census can be conducted to determine the actual value of a population parameter, but often a census is not practical due to its costs and time consumption.
+For example, the 2010 United States census showed that 83.7% of the American population was identified as not being Hispanic or Latino; the value of .837 is a population proportion.
 In general, the population proportion and other population parameters are unknown.
-A census can be conducted in order to determine the actual value of a population parameter, but often a census is not practical due to its costs and time consumption.